Purpose As a result of this lab, you will be able to...

 Pour a gel using preheated agarose.
 Make sure to put the comb in on the correct side.
 (DNA is negatively charged so the comb should be placed at the top of the gel, closest to the negative side.)

 Measure 30ml of agarose into the medicine cup (it will be almost full)

 Add 3μl of SYBR to the medicine cup with the liquid agarose.
 Stir until evenly mixed.

 Pour the agarose from the medicine cup into the casting tray (make sure the comb is at the top of the tray and that the 9 comb side is down).
 Fill both sides of the tray by pouring half of the agarose into each side.

 Remember: SYBR is light sensitive so after pouring the gel you need to cover the casting tray with aluminum foil.

 PAUSE HERE WHILE WE WAIT FOR THE RESTRICTION DIGEST TO COMPLETE.

 Put the gel box near the power supply or outlet before loading samples.
 Moving the box once samples are loaded may cause samples to wash out of the wells.

-Add enough 1X TAE buffer to cover the gel (approximately 150ml).
+Add enough 0.5X TAE buffer to cover the gel (approximately 150ml).
 The TAE buffer is already at your lab station.